kuc2477/dl-library-pros-cons/README.md

 - (-) No Model parallelism
 - (-) Not good for RNN
 - (-) Cumbersome for big networks (GoogLeNet, ResNet)

+### Workflow
+1. Converting data: LMDB(recommended) or HDF5
+2. Data layers: ImageDataLayer, WindowDataLayer, HDF5Layer
+3. Define net: Define network in .proto file.
+4. Define net (finetuning): Change layer name if you want to finetune from the very scratch.
+5. Define solver
+6. Train
+7. Or just use model zoo

 # Torch